Help support Phase II of Ubuntu’s COVID response today.

 Primary and Preventative Health Care

-The townships of Port Elizabeth face an unequal healthcare system composed of private, well-funded facilities for the wealthy and under-resourced, overcrowded public clinics for the poor.
+The townships of Gqeberha, formerly known as Port Elizabeth, face an unequal healthcare system composed of private, well-funded facilities for the wealthy and under-resourced, overcrowded public clinics for the poor.
 Operating from our state-of-the-art clinic, Ubuntu ensures that our community receives the same quality of care as the country’s elite.
 Our medical team provides individualized health services, ranging from routine checkups to nutritional consultations to medication from our onsite pharmacy.

 Academic, life skills, & university support